rionmonster/squirrelly/k8s/squirrly-profiler/README.md

 2. For the deployment:
    - Finds the JobManager pod
    - Retrieves running job information via REST API
-   - Triggers the Flink Profiler on the first vertex
+   - Triggers the Flink Profiler on the TaskManager
    - Waits for profiler to complete
-   - Checks for profiler artifacts
+   - Finds the profiler artifact matching this run
-   - (TODO: Upload artifacts to LLM du jour for further analysis)
+   - Submits artifact and prompt to API provider for analysis
+   - Displays analysis results in the logs

 ## RBAC